gethomepage/homepage/docs/widgets/services/azuredevops.md

 description: Azure DevOps Widget Configuration
 ---

+[Azure DevOps](https://azure.microsoft.com/en-us/products/devops) - Azure DevOps provides an integrated set of services and tools to manage your software projects, from planning and development through testing and deployment.

 This widget has 2 functions:

 1. Pipelines: checks if the relevant pipeline is running or not, and if not, reports the last status.\